DRANK1999/DIEGO_POZO/README.md

 # 👋 Hi there!
 I'm Diego Pozo

 I'm a data analyst with experience in SQL, Python, R, Power BI, Tableau, and Excel.
-As part of my data analytics certification, I completed a capstone project focused on hospital cost analysis.
-I've also worked on other projects related to revenue prediction and data visualization.
+I hold a Bachelor's Degree in Economics from the Pontificia Universidad Católica del Ecuador and completed the Data Analytics program at the College of Staten Island.
+I've worked on projects related to revenue prediction, data visualization, and business reporting, and I have a published academic book based on my undergraduate thesis in Economics.

 ## 🧰 Tools & Technologies:
 - SQL (SQLite, PostgreSQL)